rveraldi/dynlbd/README.md

 if one minute load average is greater then the number of cores on the system the host is marked as BAD

 ### net
-if RX or TX bandwidthis above 80% the node is marked as BAD
+if RX or TX bandwidth his above 80% the node is marked as BAD

 the net module tag needs to reference the interface name related to the probe, for example: